zcutlip/video-encoding/README.md

 ## Advanced Usage

 `batchencode` provides several of options that can be specified as command line arguments or provided in the configuration file.
 Most of the command line options, if provided, will be added to the generated configuration file in phase 1.

-In phase 2, those same command line options can be used to override any options in the configuration file.
+The encoding options can be set and overridden with the following order of precedence:

+1. Command line options specified during phase 2
+2. Where it makes sense, options specified in individual job dictionaries in the configuration file
+3. Global options specified in the configuration file
+4. Defaults in ~/.config/batchencoder/batchencoder.json

 Here's the help output from `batchencode`